zeroAska/BGKOctoMap-CRF/README.md

 # BGKOctoMap-CRF

-This repository performs a CRF semantic voxel map on top of the continuous Bayesian Generalized Kernel Inference occcupancy map, built on top of [BGKOctoMap](https://github.com/RobustFieldAutonomyLab/la3dm), [densecrf](http://vladlen.info/publications/efficient-inference-in-fully-connected-crfs-with-gaussian-edge-potentials/)  and  [semantic_3d_mapping](https://github.com/shichaoy/semantic_3d_mapping).
-The implementation is intended for the replication of the methods on a few datasets.
+This repository extends the continuous [Bayesian Generalized Kernel Inference occcupancy map](https://github.com/RobustFieldAutonomyLab/la3dm) to semantic mapping by performing an additinal a dense [Conditional Random Field](http://vladlen.info/publications/efficient-inference-in-fully-connected-crfs-with-gaussian-edge-potentials/) update on semantic voxels.
+This repo is a part of the code release from [BKIOctoMap](https://github.com/ganlumomo/BKISemanticMapping), serving as a baseline implementation on public datasets.
+It uses code from [BGKoctomap](https://github.com/RobustFieldAutonomyLab/la3dm) and [semantic_3d_mapping](https://github.com/shichaoy/semantic_3d_mapping).

 Visualization with `rviz` on Kitti seq15:
 ![Kitti15](https://github.com/zeroAska/BGKOctoMap-CRF/raw/crf/config/datasets/visualization_kitti_15.png)